team-parrot/parrotcss/docs/components/colors.md

 What?   | Quickly set your **text colors** and **background colors** Why?    | To give you flexibility of using colors consistently and in a smart way

-## Usage
+## Defaults
-The colors are defined in `/src/scss/settings/_colors.scss`.
+The colors are defined in a list called `$color-palette`.
+You can find them in `/src/scss/settings/_colors.scss`.
 These are the default values:

 color name | hex value | color
 -----------|-----------|--------------